List of Home and Away characters introduced in 2021: Sienna Blake

 Sienna Blake, played by Rose Riley, made her first appearance on 29 April 2021.
 The character and Riley's casting was announced on 26 April.
 Sienna was introduced as part of a storyline exploring the world of modelling and photography involving Nikau Parata (Kawakawa Fox-Reo).
-Daniel Kilkelly noted that she shared a name and a "scheming" personality with a Hollyoaks character.
+Daniel Kilkelly noted that she shared a name and a "scheming" personality with the Hollyoaks character of the same name.
 He also said that as the storyline progresses, Sienna's ruthless side emerges and added "Has Nikau unknowingly made a deal with the devil?"
 Of Sienna first scenes, Stephanie McKenna of The West Australian observed: "It's the standard new character intro for this show, they all start out as baddies looking for trouble."
 McKenna thought Sienna was planning on making Nikau "her toy boy", and later branded her "the master manipulator".